Smooth Bump Functions

 Proposition: Existence of Smooth Exhaustion Functions

-Every smooth manifold admits a smooth exhaustion function.
+Every smooth manifold, with or without boundary, admits a smooth exhaustion function.

 Proof: